stevenjoezhang/bilibili-downloader/README.md

 # Mimi Downloader

 A Bilibili video downloader based on Node.js and Electron.
-You may need to install some dependency packages using npm.

 ## Features
 Download Video (.flv) and Danmaku files (.xml or .ass).